 - In children or adolescents, significant inability to develop expected knowledge, skills or abilities as required to adapt to new or changing cognitive, social, emotional or physical demands

-- A significant mental status change as noted on a Mental Status Examination that is not a result of a metabolic disorder which has not responded to treatment; (This excludes changes due to a metabolic disorder.) and
+- A significant mental status change that is not a result of a metabolic disorder and has failed to respond to treatment

 - Traumatic brain injury